ddnexus/pagy/docs/migration-tips.md

 #### Gain some more speed

-In case the app is a single language app (even not English) you can gain some extra performance if you explicitly exclude the use of the `I18n` gem.
+In case the app is a single language app (only en, or only fr, etc.) you can gain some extra performance if you explicitly exclude the use of the `I18n` gem.
 In that case you should set `Pagy::I18N[:gem] = false` in the initializer.
 See the Pagy::I18N [:gem doc](api/frontend.md#pagyi18ngem) for more details.